iams3cond/misc/handouts/intellij/intellij_setup.md

 ### Theming

 Many prefer a darker color scheme as it tends to be a little easier on the eyes over long periods of time.
-IntelliJ comes with one alternative scheme called `Darcula` that reskins the editor, panels, and menus to a nice, darker, easy-on-the-eyes, color.
+IntelliJ comes with one alternative scheme called `Darcula` that reskins the editor, panels, and menus to a darker (easier-on-the-eyes) color.

 Here are two screenshots comparing the themes.